StackStorm/st2docs/docs/source/packs.rst

 .. note::

+    New feature!
+As of StackStorm 3.4.
 It is also possible to download and install packs from GitLab using a SSH based URL through the web interface in the Actions section.

 Pack Dependencies
 ~~~~~~~~~~~~~~~~~